T

 Insider tips

-• Learn a few basic Greek phrases; while English is widely spoken, effort is appreciated.
+• Learn a few basic Greek phrases; while English is widely spoken, locals appreciate the effort.

 Packing highlights